Admission & Aid

 Polk State College maintains an "Open-Door" policy and may admit any high school graduate with a qualifying diploma or GED certificate holder.
 Students may enter Polk State during any term, and the College also offers a variety of innovative, flexible alternatives to traditional scheduling, including online, weekend, accelerated, shift-friendly and mini-semester options.
 We offer students a variety of options for financing and paying for college including grants, loans, and scholarships.

 The college catalog/student handbook contains information on policies and regulations.
-We want to help you get through the process as efficiently as possible, so we have devised an easy to follow Admission Guide.
-Steps may vary depending on the kind of student you are, so the admission guide helps you identify the kind of student you are plus answers many other questions.
+We want to help you get through the process as efficiently as possible, so we have devised easy to follow Admission Steps.
+Steps may vary depending on the kind of student you are, so be sure to explore the links under IN THIS SECTION to the left.

 There is no fee to apply for admission to Polk State College.